realA10001986/SID/install/README.md

-This folder holds all files necessary for immediate installation on your Flux Capacitor.
-Here you'll find a binary of the current firmware, ready for upload to the device.
+This folder holds a binary of the current SID firmware, ready for upload to your device.

 ## Firmware Installation